HorvathLab/ReQTL/README.md

 Transforms the raw expression files into a matrix with information from all provided samples

 #### Input
-* Path to a folder with gene expression files (one per sample) from Stringtie
+* A directory containing the gene expression files (one per sample) from Stringtie
-* Names for the output gene expression and gene location files
+* The names of the output gene expression and gene location files

 #### Output